mmistakes/minimal-mistakes/_posts/2023-11-26-tableau_specialist.md

 Remove a legend

 - click the x to remove it
-- click the arrow on the legend and select "Remove from dashboard"
+- click the arrow on the legend and select "**Remove from dashboard**"
-- select the legend by clicking and drag it out of the dashboard canvas
+- select the legend by clicking and **drag it out of the dashboard canva**s

 #### Action
 1) Select